SayoriIO/Sayori/WEBSERVER_API.md

 - `y2` - Yuri (Fast)
 - `y3` - Yuri (Obsessed)

-API will ignore any other values and default to `default`.
+API will return a 400 that is anything beyond this list.